 Thank you for considering participation in this program!

 Research indicates that some offenders perpetrate sex crimes many times before being reported or caught.
 This is often because they count on victims never telling law enforcement about what happened.
-The CATCH program provides a way for you to anonymously disclose details about your Restricted Sexual Assault Report of sexual assault that might help stop repeat offenders.
+The CATCH Program provides a way for you to anonymously disclose details about your sexual assault to law enforcement and to learn if the suspect has been accused in other reports of sexual assault.

-The details you provide about your experience will be compared to reports by others in the CATCH computer system.
-If your information appears to match with others’ reports, a SARC, Victim Advocate, or FAP Provider will notify you privately.
-You can then decide whether to convert your Restricted Sexual Assault Report to an Unrestricted Report and participate in the investigation of the suspected offender.
+The details you provide about your experience will be compared to reports by others in the CATCH computer system and to other law enforcement databases.
+If your information appears to match with another report, a SARC, Victim Advocate, or FAP Provider will notify you privately.
+You can then decide whether to change your reporting preference and to participate in the investigation of the suspected offender.

 (877) 995-5247